dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 ## Purpose

 This document describes the problematics of managing multiple .NET SDK bands and discusses how we propose to solve this in the Unified Build world during the .NET 9 timeframe using the new build methodology and the full VMR.
+The document first gives context and explains how we do it today.
+Then there are two possible solutions discussed and compared.

 ## Terminology